toniclecb/springbootregistration/readme.md

 We change the default endpoint to http://localhost:9001/act and enable all the endpoints of actuator changing the properties "management.endpoints.web.exposure.include" and "management.endpoints.web.base-path".

-Now we can access git informations in http://localhost:9001/act/info endpoints thanks to "git-commit-id-plugin" plugin.
+Now we can access git informations in http://localhost:9001/act/info endpoint thanks to "git-commit-id-plugin" plugin.
+Also we can access maven build informations thanks to "spring-boot-maven-plugin" plugin, here we must define a "goal" in the pom file (< goal>build-info</ goal>).